wurde/cloud-platform/README.md

 ## Prerequisites

-- A cloud account with either AWS or GCP.
+- A cloud account with AWS.

 ## Usage example